ShreeGattani/Capstone-project-mat496/README.md

 - [DONE] **Step 9**: Build the main LangGraph workflow in `hintforge_agent.py`, connecting all nodes with proper edges and conditional routing

-- [TODO] **Step 10**: Create the Streamlit web UI (`app.py`) for user-friendly interaction with the agent and also added learning resources suggestion feature in the Streamlit UI that recommends tutorials based on detected algorithmic concepts
+- [DONE] **Step 10**: Create the Streamlit web UI (`app.py`) for user-friendly interaction with the agent and also added learning resources suggestion feature in the Streamlit UI that recommends tutorials based on detected algorithmic concepts

 ### Conclusion